-Did Shahid Kapoor's Wife Mira Rajput Just Stir Up Controversy?
-Netizens Call Out Her Double Standard
+Did Shahid Kapoor's Wife Mira Rajput Stir Up A Controversy?
+Netizens Call Out Her Double Standards

 Shahid Kapoor's wife Mira Rajput is yet again in the limelight for all the wrong reasons - credit goes to her latest photoshoot for a popular magazine.
 Wondering what went wrong?
 It all happened when Mira appeared on the cover page of Vogue magazine along with her actor-hubby, Shahid Kapoor and gave a joint interview about her wedding and kids.